Skullcan/reactnice/README.md

 You can check all the changes in the [commits](https://github.com/Skullcan/reactnice/commits/master), but most important one is:

 -   Added the [import](https://github.com/Skullcan/reactnice/blob/b1accfd5df286fb6b4713d1def7d56ee0fa92760/android/build.gradle#L1) and [IF](https://github.com/Skullcan/reactnice/blob/b1accfd5df286fb6b4713d1def7d56ee0fa92760/android/build.gradle#L15) in the project/build.gradle file for the NDK version 23.1.7779620.
 This is to prevent the error with long path files during the build process.
+-   It's worth noting that for this to build in release variant I'm using this [PR](https://github.com/facebook/react-native/pull/34151) too in the patch-package postinstall.

 ## ✍️ Authors <a name = "authors"></a>